Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Docker_Installation.md

 ### Using Environment Variables for Configuration

-Profinity supports environment variable substitution in both configuration and profile files, making it easy to create flexible Profinity Docker deployments that can be configured without modifying the container image.
+Profinity supports environment variable substitution in configuration and profile files, making it easy to create flexible Docker deployments.
+For detailed information about environment variables, including default values and syntax, see the [Environment Variables](./Environment_Variables.md) documentation.

-#### Environment Variable Support

-Profinity automatically processes environment variables in the format `${VARIABLE_NAME}` when loading Profinity configuration (Config.yaml) and profile files.
-This allows you to:

-- **Configure different environments** (development, staging, production) using the same Docker image
-- **Keep sensitive information** out of your Docker configuration files
-- **Share configuration templates** across different deployments
-- **Easily modify settings** without rebuilding containers

-For detailed information about environment variables, see the [Environment Variables](../Extending_Profinity/Configuration/Environment_Variables.md) documentation.

 #### Docker Compose with Environment Variables